Mercury13/unicodia/README.md

 These rules are intended to work around renderer deficiencies.
 Emoji are intended to be drawn in small size, and rendering SVG leaves half-pixel lines.
 Also white and black are main colours everywhere.

 * Joining fields:
-  * Fields always overlap.
-Example (England): you just draw a white rectangle, and a cross overneath it.
+  * Fields always overlap to at least 1/16 width.
+Example (England): you just draw a white rectangle, and a cross over it.
   * When fields are big, that overlap should shun the edge: Example (Ukraine, Poland and other bicolours): one half is a rectangle, the other is a hexagon, with two vertices making that overlap.
 * White fields adjacent to background:
   * Small (Norway, US): just white